rezigned/tur/README.md

 ```

 > [!NOTE]
 > The first state defined in the `rules:` section is automatically considered the start state.
-In the examples above, `start` is the initial state because it appears first.
+In the examples above, `state_a` is the initial state because it appears first.

 ### Transition Rules